 1. How does a virtual law office operate?

-A virtual office provides your law practice with the appearance of a professional physical office by giving you a prestigious business address in a Class A office building, along with a private mailbox, and access to a meeting room or day office when needed.
+A virtual office provides your law practice with the appearance of a professional physical office by giving you a prestigious business address in a Class A office building.
+Plus a private mailbox, and access to a meeting room or day office when needed.
 You also enjoy access to a variety of office services, such as live call answering, bookkeeping, videoconferencing services and more.
-A virtual office eliminates the capital expense of leasing or owning a physical office.
-It’s ideal for attorneys who work at home or who travel extensively, because you and your firm are represented by an onsite team of professionals just as if you were in the office.
+Eliminate the capital expense of leasing or owning a physical office, along with the hassle.
+It’s ideal for attorneys who work at home or who travel extensively.
+That’s because you and your firm are represented by an onsite team of professionals just as if you were in the office.

 2. What is the business use case for a virtual law office?